The Best Cities for Fall Train Travel

 Romantic and vibrant best describe New York in the fall as the weather cools down and the foliage of Central Park turns into a painting.
 Gotham hosts numerous street fairs and festivals, and other seasonal events at some of the city’s top attractions.
 Or head upstate for some classic fall fun for the entire family, like apple picking, corn mazes, and hayrides.

 While most people think of the Eastern Seaboard when it comes to seeing fall foliage, parts of the West Coast put on quite a show as well, made even more dramatic with soaring coastline views and mountainous backdrops.
 One such place where autumnal beauty abounds is Portland, Oregon, where leaf peepers can revel in the best of fall in the city.
-Best spots to experience the splendor include downtown’s South Park, rural Sauvie Island, the historic Pittock Mansion, and the exotic Japanese Gardens.
+The best spots to experience the splendor include downtown South Park, rural Sauvie Island, the historic Pittock Mansion, and the exotic Japanese Gardens.

-Fall colors combines with old-world charm in Montreal, Quebec, offering visitors an impressive autumnal experience with a distinctly European flair.
+Fall colors combined with the old-world charm in Montreal, Quebec, offer visitors an impressive autumnal experience with a distinctly European flair.
 Weather is still relatively mild during the fall months, providing ample opportunity to leaf peep among the city’s impressive architecture, interesting cultural attractions, thriving restaurant scene, and electric nightlife.
-Not to be missed is Mount Royal Park – the highest point in the city, where the elm, ash and maple trees put on a spectacular display, peaking in late September through early October.
+Not to be missed is Mount Royal Park – the highest point in the city, where the elm, ash, and maple trees put on a spectacular display, peaking in late September through early October.
 And in neighboring Quebec City, the area comes alive with a blaze of fall color, making a visit to both cities a true fall bucket list experience!